farmera/sare_grant/study_results_drones.md

 ![](img/SARE_GRID.png)
 ###### Figure 1.
 Study Area.

-Sugarcane growth was monitored at 6, 21, 36, 100, 147, and 208 Days following N treatment.
-At 216 following N treatment,
+Sugarcane growth was monitored at 6, 21, 36, 100, 147, and 208 days following N treatment.
+At 216 days following treatment,
 the experimental plots were harvested to provide estimates of agricultural yield.
 The yield was measured following manual harvesting and weighing by means of load cells.